cis1951/website-sp24/content/lectures/06-custom-views-and-event-handling/live-demo-06.md

 }
 ```

-## Step 7: Now lets fix the issue mentioned earlier about bubbles spawning too close to the screen border.
+## Step 7: Now let's fix the issue mentioned earlier about bubbles spawning too close to the screen border.
 We could fix this by just subtracting some padding from the border of the screen (e.g. `UIScreen.main.bounds.width - 50`), but this is not very scalable.
 Instead, we will create a View that represents our entire game board, and then use GeometryReader to get the size of the view and use that to spawn the bubbles.
-To do this, lets do a decent amount of refactoring.
+To do this, let's do a decent amount of refactoring.
 First, create a new file called `GameAreaView.swift`.
 This file will contain a new struct called `GameAreaView` that will be a `View` and will represent the entire playable game board.
-Lets move the definition of the bubbles array inside this struct, since we only care about that array here.
-Additionally lets move the `startGame` and `removeBubble` logic inside this view so we have something like:
+Let's move the definition of the bubbles array inside this struct, since we only care about that array here.
+Additionally let's move the `startGame` and `removeBubble` logic inside this view so we have something like:

 ```swift
 struct GameAreaView: View {